AI-Global/design-assistant/docs/Deployment Document.md

 Node.JS and npm are both required to run this app.
 Restart your terminal after running these commands.

 ## Environment Variables
-There are two .env files that you'll need to fill in with information.
+There are two .env files that you'll need to enter information into before running the app.

 ### backend/.env